nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 	Automatic Repeat Request is an error
 	control method.
 It uses acknowledgements and timeouts to retransmit packets.
-Retransmissions may continue until the sender receives an acknowledgment, or a maximum number is reached.
+Retransmissions may continue until the sender receives an acknowledgement, or a maximum number is reached.

 ARQ is used both in the Internet and mobile networks.